-We are a free, public charter school with staff who are committed to providing a high-quality STEAM education for all students including students from low-income families, underrepresented minority students, and underserved students.
-We are committed to all families including the Far Eastside of Indianapolis.
+We are a free, public charter school with staff who are committed to providing a high-quality STEAM education for all students including students from low-income families, under-served minority students, and underrepresented students like girls.

 This mission is our promise to students, parents, and the community:

 Indianapolis (Indy) STEAM Academy will nurture the academic and creative talents of students through the integration of Science, Technology, Engineering, Arts, and Mathematics (STEAM) and provide a strong literacy foundation to ensure the achievement of all students and prepare them for high school, college, and careers in a 21st century global workforce.

 This vision is our guiding light that shows the way which we will take to ensure student success:

 The vision of Indy STEAM Academy is to provide curriculum and instruction that builds a strong foundation in reading, and integrates science, technology, engineering, and mathematics to ensure that our students are proficient and have a deeper understanding of content that prepares them to take more rigorous coursework in high school and college.

 We want our students to graduate high school with credits towards an Associate’s Degree, or Core 40 with STEM Honors, or a Technical High School Diploma, and will ensure that they receive admission to attend the college of their choice.

 These core values are our moral compass and represent the foundation for everything that we do at Indy STEAM Academy.
 Building strong character is fundamental to creating a positive learning environment and school culture which is the hallmark of our Academy.